 - Medical & Dental Expenses: IRS Publication 502

 3. Investigate additional tax credits and deductions for elderly parent care

 You may also qualify for the child and elderly dependent care tax credit for your spouse or a person who lived with you for more than half the year and wasn’t physically or mentally able to care for themselves.
 Get the details in IRS Publication 503.

-Tax issues are complex and can be stressful.
+Tax issues are complex and can be stressful, and it’s hard to know if you’re taking advantage of all available benefits.
 While working with tax experts does cost money, in many cases they end up saving you more – or helping you avoid costly errors – than you paid them.
 For that reason, always consult a tax specialist before claiming dependents and taking advantage of tax credits or deductions.

 This information is not intended as a substitute for professional financial, accounting, tax or legal consultation; it is provided “as is” without any representations or warranties, express or implied.
 Always consult professionals when you have specific questions about any financial matter.